Skip to content

 Dynamic Patterns

-Patterns can be variables or f-strings:
+Patterns can be variables or f-strings — they are compiled at runtime:

 -import_from(regex, [Match])

-Test("dynamic match") <- Match(f"^{'hello'}", "hello world")
+Test("dynamic prefix") <- MatchPrefix("hello", "hello world")

 Dynamic patterns are compiled at runtime (no precompilation).